Mr. Brahmachari: Plot

-A middle-aged man named Ananthan Thampy has made the decision never to get married in his life.
+A middle-aged man named Ananthan Thampi has made the decision never to get married in his life.
 He believes that marriage will cause him to lose his youth and masculinity.
 His main interests are bodybuilding and physique maintenance.
-Ananthan Thampy prefers to be a lifelong bachelor.
-Among his friends, Ananthan Thampi is referred to as "Thampi annan."
-The two steadfastly devoted assistants Rajappan and Varadappan stand by him and his principles even if they secretly want to wed their true loves.
+Ananthan Thampi prefers to be a lifelong bachelor.
+Among his friends, he is referred to as "Thampi Annan".
+His two steadfastly devoted assistants, Rajappan and Varadappan, stand by him and his principles even if they secretly want to wed their true loves.

-His mother Subhadramma and father Shekharan Thampy constantly make sacrifices in temples in hopes that one day their son may reconsider and change his mind.
-As beneficiaries of Ananthan Thampy's considerable inheritance, his sister Nirmala and her husband Venugopalan Thampi (a.k.a.
-VVT) are delighted with Thampy's single status.
+His mother Subhadramma and father Shekharan Thampi constantly make sacrifices in temples in hopes that one day their son may reconsider and change his mind.
+As beneficiaries of Ananthan Thampi's considerable inheritance, his sister Nirmala and her husband V. Venugopalan Thampi (a.k.a.
+VVT) are delighted with Thampi's single status.